-- Test new rules in Sandbox: Compliance officers should test new or updated rules in the sandbox environment before deploying them to the live system.
+- Test new rules in Sandbox: Compliance officers should simulate new or updated rules in the sandbox environment before deploying them to the live system.

 - Use Machine Learning and AI: Building rules are very effective in controlling financial crime.
 But criminals will seek new ways to launder money without breaking the rules.
 Artificial intelligence should be used to prevent this.
 With machine learning, you can identify out-of-the-norm anomalies and behavior patterns.